All You Need to Know About Garment Costing and Pricing

 - Manage BOMs (Bill of Materials) with real-time updates.

-- Keep accurate track of your costs.
+- Keep an accurate track of your costs.

 - Handle Weighted Average Costs (WAC) history.